Aurian-Nogues/switchcraft_pi/README.md

 ```
 sudo reboot
 ```
-If this worked, you should only see one instance of wpa_supplicant when running this command:
+Type this if you want to see all available supplicants (this step is not needed to setup SwitchCraft)
 ```
 ps axu | grep supplicant
 ```